Differences between Current Ratio vs. Quick Ratio

 First, we will interpret the current ratio and then the quick ratio.

-- If a company has less than 1 as its current ratio, then the creditors can understand that the company will not be able to easily pay off their short term obligations.
+• If a company has less than one as its current ratio, then the creditors can understand that the company will not be able to pay off its short-term obligations easily.

-- But what if the current ratio of a company is too higher?
-For example, let’s say that Company A has a current ratio of 5 in a given year, what would be the possible interpretation?
-There are actually two ways of looking at it.
-First, they are doing exceptionally good so that they can liquidate their current assets so very well and pay off debts faster.
-Second, the company is not able to utilize its assets well, and thus, the current assets are much more than the current liabilities of the company.
+• But what if the current ratio of a company is too higher?
+For example, let's say that Company A has a current ratio of 5 in a given year, what would be the possible interpretation?
+There are two ways of looking at it.
+First, they are doing exceptionally well to liquidate their current assets very well and pay off debts faster.
+Second, the company cannot utilize its assets well, and thus, the current assets are much more than the current liabilities of the company.

 Now, let’s have a look at a quick ratio.

-- Many financial analysts believe that a quick ratio is a much better way to start off understanding a company’s financial affairs than the current ratio.
-Their argument
+• Many financial analysts believe that a quick ratio is a better way to understand a company's financial affairs than the current ratio.

-- Their argument is inventoried shouldn’t be included in the expectation of paying off current liabilities because no-one knows how long it would take to liquidate inventories.
-It is similar
+• Their argument is inventoried shouldn't be included in the expectation of paying off current liabilities because no-one knows how long it would take to liquidate inventories.

-- It is similar to prepaid expenses.
+• It is similar to prepaid expenses.
 A prepaid expense is an amount paid in advance for goods and services to be received in the future.
-As it is something that is already paid, it can’t be used to pay off the further obligation.
-So we deduct the prepaid expense as well from the current assets while computing the quick ratio.
+As it is something that is already paid, it can't be used to pay off the further obligation.
+So we also deduct the prepaid expense from the current assets while computing the quick ratio.
 In

-- In the case of quick ratio as well, if the ratio is more than 1, creditors believe the company is doing well and vice versa.
+• In the case of the quick ratio, if the ratio is more than 1, creditors believe the company is doing well and vice versa.

 Current Ratio vs. Quick Ratio – Basic Example

-We will discuss two examples through which we will try to understand the current ratio and quick ratio.
+We will discuss two examples to try to understand the current ratio and quick ratio.

 Let’s have a look.